stefanbylund/zxnext_level9/compilation/games.md

 ### Red Moon

-Red Moon re-enacts a tale from the time where magik still worked and when mythical monsters guarded fabulous treasure.
-You have the use of many weapons and a dozen of different magical spells to help you rescue the Red Moon Crystal, the only source of magik in the land.
+Red Moon re-enacts a tale from the time where Magik still worked and when mythical monsters guarded fabulous treasure.
+You have the use of many weapons and a dozen different magical spells to help you rescue the Red Moon Crystal, the only source of Magik in the land.

 * Year: 1988 (1985)
 * Original platform: Amiga